SayedBhuyan/simple-php-api/README.md

 And Add this line.
 127.0.0.1 YourVirtualHostName

+Restart your Apache and then go to your browser and write http://YourVirtualHostName

 Download or add chrome extension called "RestEasy" To call the api.
 Or you could use others as well.